 - Crazy Aaron's Thinking Putty - Grace is a Crazy Aaron's super fan.
 She has at least 15 tins of Crazy Aaron's Thinking Putty - everything from the rose-scented Love is in the Air special edition to glow in the dark putty to magnetic putty to hypercolor putty which changes color as you play with it.
 They make all kinds of putty, but she says her favorite is the Super Illusion line because it has an interesting sheen about it.
 She said to tell you to stick to the 3.2 oz container because it is a much more satisfying clump.
 Also, Crazy Aaron's does not dry out like slime or play dough so it basically lasts forever.
 She's had some of hers for 5 or 6 years, and it's still perfect.

-- Chewy necklace – I’m not so sure if this is a fidget toy as much as a sensory thing, but either way, it works for anxiety and the need for motion.
-I got Grace a Chewigem for Christmas even though Joe thought it was stupid.
-She loves it and wears it pretty much every day.
-If you’re unfamiliar, it’s a necklace that looks like normal kid jewelry, but it’s made of a slightly soft yet firm rubber material that is perfect for chewing.
+- Chewy necklace - I'm not so sure if this is a fidget toy as much as a sensory thing, but either way, it works for anxiety and the need for motion.
+I got Grace a Chewigem for Christmas in 2017 even though Joe thought it was stupid.
+She loves it and wore it pretty much every day for a couple of years.
+If you're unfamiliar, it's a necklace that looks like normal kid jewelry, but it's made of a slightly soft yet firm rubber material that is perfect for chewing.
 Before she had this necklace, I was buying Hubba Bubba gum practically by the case.
 Now, she almost never asks for it because her necklace satisfies that need.
-It’s perfect and way cheaper than the gum habit.
+It's perfect and way cheaper than the gum habit.

 - Loopeez - These are a lot like the Flippy Fidget above, but made of plastic.
 They're also bigger than I expected, totally filling Grace's 11-year-old hand.
 Basically, they are hard plastic loops with softer plastic pieces that allow you to flip them over and over.
 I like them because they're totally silent, and Grace likes them because they are easy to turn and sparkly.